Choose a college

 Note: Western Governors University school code: 033394

-Once the FAFSA application has been received by WGU (5-10 business days), you can complete the following financial aid application steps through the My WGU Student Portal on the Financial Aid tab.
+Once the FAFSA application has been received by WGU (3-5 business days), you can complete the following financial aid application steps through the WGU Student Portal in the Financial Services section.

 If you plan to use federal student loans, access studentloans.gov to complete Entrance Counseling.
 This step is required to ensure you understand your borrower rights and responsibilities.

 You may be required to complete or supply additional documentation before your financial aid can be awarded.
-Any required documents will be listed on the Financial Aid page of your WGU Student Portal.
+Any required documents will be listed in the Financial Services section of your WGU Student Portal.

-For new students, we strongly recommend you begin the financial aid process as soon as possible.
+For new students, the deadline for completing the financial aid process is the 22nd of the month prior to your intended program start date.
+This deadline also includes submission and approval of any additional required documents by the Financial Aid Office.
 Failure to complete the process or submit the required documents will result in a delay of funding and may affect your start date.
-Speak to your enrollment counselor or the financial aid office for more information.

 As a WGU student, you can use financial aid to pay for tuition, fees, books, other school-related supplies, technology needed for online study, and personal living expenses.
 The "technology needed" can include a new computer, internet service fees, and software.